 Firstly where the claim is certified by the Home Office as clearly unfounded, there is no in-country appeal.
 These are called Non-Suspensive Appeal (NSA) cases.
 The majority of cases certified in this way are of applicants from a deemed safe country of origin, but cases are also certified as clearly unfounded on an individual basis.
 The applicant may often be detained, though not always, and guidance to Home Office decision makers refers to the procedure as a Detained Non-Suspensive Appeal (DNSA).
-2,925 claims, about 10% of the total, were certified clearly unfounded in 2017.119 Albania, Bangladesh, India, Nigeria and Pakistan were the most common nationalities, between them accounting for 75% of those people whose claims were certified unfounded during 2017.120
+1,031 claims, about 7% of the total, were certified clearly unfounded in 2019.147 Albania, India and, Nigeria were the most common nationalities, between them accounting for around 70% of those people whose claims were certified unfounded during 2019.148

 The most common reason for a claim to be certified as clearly unfounded and thus routed through the NSA procedure is that the asylum seeker comes from a country which is considered to be safe.
-Countries are treated as safe if they are designated as such in binding orders made under Section 94 NIAA or in the Act itself (see Safe Country of Origin).121
+Countries are treated as safe if they are designated as such in binding orders made under Section 94 NIAA or in the Act itself (see Safe Country of Origin).149

 There is no time limit for a decision to be made in such a case, although the Home Office guidance states that the aim is to decide within 14 calendar days.
 The Home Office is responsible for making the decision.
 The policy is that all decisions on a potential NSA case must be made by a caseworker who is trained to make NSA decisions, and must be looked at by a second 'accredited determining officer' who decides whether to accept the first officer's recommendation.
-The Independent Chief Inspector of Borders and Immigration noted a lack of objective standards in accrediting this officer, and of consistent understanding of this role and its remit.
-Suidance to decision makers advises that where the claim is for asylum and human rights protection, both or neither should be certified as unfounded, since any appeals of the two issues must be heard together.
+150 The Independent Chief Inspector of Borders and Immigration noted a lack of objective standards in accrediting this officer, and of consistent understanding of this role and its remit.151 Guidance to decision makers advises that where the claim is for asylum and human rights protection, both or neither should be certified as unfounded, since any appeals of the two issues must be heard together.
 The guidance also states that when the asylum seeker comes from a designated state the refusal should not normally be based on the credibility of the individual applicant but on objective country material.
-This is general practice and is unlike the regular procedure where no such guidance is given and refusal is commonly based on credibility.
-The guidance on certification of claims under Section 94 NIAA Act has been amended and reissued to reflect the necessity to distinguish the decision to certify from the decision to refuse and to underline the need to explain both decisions.
+152 This is general practice and is unlike the regular procedure where no such guidance is given and refusal is commonly based on credibility.
+The guidance on certification of claims under Section 94 NIAA has been amended and reissued to reflect the necessity to distinguish the decision to certify from the decision to refuse and to underline the need to explain both decisions.
 This was done following a case in the Upper Tribunal known as FR and KL.
+153 In 2018 the Tribunal determined that individualised decisions must be made as to the necessity in out of country appeal hearings of hearing directly from the applicant.
+154

 A claim may also be certified clearly unfounded and routed through the NSA on an assessment of the individual merits of the case, not only on the basis of a deemed safe country of origin.
-This should only
+This should only be done where the caseworker considers that the claim is incapable of succeeding before an independent tribunal.
+155 On that basis, 157 cases were individually certified in 2018.
+156

-Home Office, Immigration Statistics: Q4 2017, Asylum Table AS01.
+Home Office, Immigration Statistics.